shawnweisfeld/dallasgivecamphandbook/docs/dev.md

       1. 1000 px for images that will be displayed the full width of my page
       2. 500 px for images that will be displayed 50% of my page with
       3. 300 px for all other images
    3. I will typically use whatever height keeps the aspect ratio correct.
-Unless I need multiple images to line up accross the page, then I will crop them so that their heights match.
+Unless I need multiple images to line up across the page, then I will crop them so that their heights match.

 3. Save your picture as a PNG file, be sure to give it a good descriptive name.
    1. TIP: if you need the same photo at different sizes on your site, put the size in the file name (i.e. ShawnHeadshot_300_300.png or ShawnHeadshot_100_100.png)